YvesCoding/vuescroll/README.md

   <img src="https://github.com/wangyi7099/pictureCdn/blob/master/allPic/vuescroll/show.gif?raw=true" width="800"  alt="Demo"/>
 </p>

 Vuescroll is a scrollbar plugin based on Vue.js 2.X, it is very easy to use, no complex options and every options has its default value.
 Just wrap the content by `<vue-scroll>` and a custom scrollbar will show.
-It spports:
+It supports:

 - [Customizable scrollbar](https://vuescrolljs.yvescoding.org/demo/#customize-scrollbar)
 - [Pull-to-refresh, push-to-load](https://vuescrolljs.yvescoding.org/demo/#pull-refresh-or-push-load)